 Here, $UGS$ represents Uncertainty Guided Sampling, which will be further illustrated in the following section.

-\textbf{Uncertainty Guided Sampling.} In the sampling process, we select feature points that require refinement from the ``coarse'' INR $Dec_c$ and feed them into the ``fine'' INR $Dec_f$, based on uncertainty estimation.
+\textbf{Uncertainty Guided Sampling.} In the sampling process, we select feature points that require refinement from the "coarse" INR $Dec_c$ and feed them into the "fine" INR $Dec_f$, based on uncertainty estimation.
 Drawing inspiration from MC-Dropout methods~\cite{YarinGal2015DropoutAA, ChuanGuo2017OnCO}, we apply dropout $T$ times to obtain $T$ prediction results of coarse segmentation probabilities, $\{o_i^c\}_{t=1}^T$, given the input features $z_i^p$, denoted as $\{p_t(o^c_i|z^{p}_i)\}_{t=1}^T$.
 The uncertainty is calculated as the variance of predictions for each feature point, expressed as:

 Subsequently, we sample the feature points with the highest Top-K percentage uncertainty to form $z_i^s$ for $Dec_f$ to refine.
 This estimation of uncertainty reflects the variation in prediction difficulty among different samples.
-It adaptively selects those with higher difficulty for refinement by $Dec_f$, achieving more accurate segmentation results.
-Please refer to the supplementary materials for a detailed illustration.
+It adaptively selects pixels with higher difficulty for refinement by $Dec_f$, achieving more accurate segmentation results.